-- Complex tables like borderless tables, nested tables, table with colored rows, and tables with placeholder values are not supported.
+- Complex tables like borderless tables, nested tables, and tables with placeholder values are not supported.
 Use adaptive form editor to add or modify complex tables, after the conversion.
 Only simple tables, with empty fields, proper headers, and clear boundaries are supported.

 - The service converts only English-language forms to adaptive forms.
 You can translate converted adaptive forms to another language using AEM translation workflow .